 You can achieve this by putting learning and development awareness at the heart of your company onboarding programme.
 This way, you can win newbies over to the value of training from day one and encourage real behaviour change.
 For example, offer new starters engaging online training and learning apps that help them settle in and learn the ropes!

 Make the learning objectives and expectations run throughout the employee experience from inductions and one-to-ones, to promotions and exit-interviews.
 Tying the learning culture into every stage of the employee life cycle, will make training a normal and valuable part of every day.

 These 5 tactics will enlighten your employees to the endless personal and wider benefits of training by answering that big WIIFM question.
 They’ll soon see that to succeed, and have fun along the way, they need to get learning!

-Read more about how to get employees engaged with their training by downloading our free white paper below:[hs_action id=”4610″]
+Read more about how to get your employees engaged by downloading our free white paper!